CapturePost is an application that allows photographers to tether a camera to a computer in order to match images to their subjects while shooting.

 There are two main guide types:

-The Fade Background setting applies an opacity filter over the top of the areas of the image excluded from the guides.
+The Fade Background setting applies an opacity filter over areas outside the guide, helping the photographer focus on framing.

 A photographer’s basic process will essentially be as follows: